red-collar-official/flutter_kore/packages/umvvm/doc/utility.md

 }
 ```

-After initialization you can use streams of validation states for fields that you specified:
+After initialization, you can use streams of validation states for fields that you specified:

 ```dart
 WhatHappenedField(